Valaa-Technologies/valaa-vault/packages/raem/README.md

 - `resource couplings` mechanism which allows referential integrity and the definition of different types of reference semantics like ownership, global references and local references.
+- `urn:valos` specification which defines globally unique identifiers for ValOS resources.
-- `ValaaURI` definition which allows universal references to resources which are not locally available.
+- `ValOSURL` specification which allows for universal locating of resources.
 - `ValaaSpace` definition as a distributed set of resources containing references to each other using the ValaaURIs.
 - `partitions` mechanism which allows for unlimited scalability of the `ValaaSpace` into a singular globally distributed and unified object space.

-[//]: # (TODO(iridian): ValaaSpace and partitions should in principle be inside @valos/prophet)
+[//]: # (TODO(iridian): ValaaSpace and partitions should in principle be inside @ValOS/prophet)
 [//]: # (TODO(iridian): This refactoring effort would be valuable otherwise as well as it would clarify Valker API's and simplify its implementation)
-[//]: # (TODO(iridian): However that's gonna be a damn of a refactoring process to fully abstract and excise them from @valos/raem)
+[//]: # (TODO(iridian): However that's gonna be a damn of a refactoring process to fully abstract and excise them from @ValOS/raem)

-- depends: `@valos/tools`, `immutable`
+- depends: `@ValOS/tools`, `immutable`
 - exports: `Corpus`, `Command`, `VALK`, `Valker`, `RAEMContentAPI`
 - ValaaSpace: `Resource`, `TransientFields`, `Bvob`, `Partition`
 - concepts: `ghost instancing`, `partitions`, `couplings`

-## 1. Valaa URIS, references and raw id's
+## 1. ValOS URLs, urn:valos and raw id's

-Valaa URI (is a URI used to specify a reference to a Valaa Resource.
-It has two major parts separated by the URI fragment separator `#`:
-*partition URI* part and a *local reference* part.
+ValOS URL is used to specify a parameterized location reference to a ValOS Resource.
+It has two major parts separated by the URI fragment separator `#`: *partition URI* part and a *local reference* part.

 *Partition URI* identifies the target authority and partition of the reference.
 It corresponds to scheme, hierarchical and query parts